Is your blog stuck?

-Recently I changed my font and decreased the line height between my copy and tracking between letters.
+Then I changed my font and decreased the line height between my copy and tracking between letters.

 And now, my pins have more white space (no more text box), and I’m changing it a bit to not use my fancy font to using different accents for my pins.

 My pins have evolved and have helped me shape my brand for Twins Mommy.
 Will it stay like this?
 No, it’s already changing a bit even now.
 But, I feel it’s still part of my brand and element of Twins Mommy.